traitecoevo/plant/doc/EBT.md

 ## Converting density from one size unit to another

-Population density is explicitly modelled in relation to a given size unit (Eq  $\ref{eq:PDE}$).
+Population density is explicitly modelled in relation to a given size unit (Eq. $\ref{eq:PDE}$).
 But what if we want to express density in relation to another size unit?
 A relation between the two can be derived by noting that the total number of individuals within a given size range must be equal.
 So let's say density is expressed in units of size $m$, but we want density in units of size $h$.
 First we require a one-to-one function which h for a given $m$: $h = \hat{h}(m)$.
 Then the following must hold
 \begin{equation} \label{eq:n_conversion} \int_{m_1}^{m_2} n(x,m,a) \; \textrm{d}m =  \int_{\hat{h}(m_1)}^{\hat{h}(m_2)} n^\prime(x,m,a) \; \textrm{d}h  \end{equation}

 For very small size intervals, this equation is equivalent to